Lynn Eden (Co-Chair)

-Sims is Director of Intelligence Studies and a Visiting Professor in the Security Studies Program at Georgetown University’s Walsh School of Foreign Service.
+Sims is currently a senior fellow at the Chicago Council on Global Affairs and is writing a book on intelligence in international politics.
 She is also a consultant on intelligence and homeland security for private corporations and the US government.
-In 2008, the President of the United States appointed her to the Public Interest Declassification Board, which advises the president on the declassification policies of the US government.
-In 1998, Dr. Sims received the intelligence community's highest civilian award, the National Distinguished Service Medal.
+In 2008, the president of the United States appointed her to the Public Interest Declassification Board, which advises the president on the declassification policies of the US government.
+Sims received her MA and her PhD from Johns Hopkins University’s School of Advanced International Studies.
+In 1998, Sims received the intelligence community’s highest civilian award, the National Distinguished Service Medal.